holochain/docs-pages/src/pages/get-started/index.md

 #### 6.2.2 Standalone executable

-If you prefer to distribute your app as a full standalone executable, you will need to find a way to ship the Holochain runtime and your app together and take care of the necessary interactions between them.
-Currently there are two straightforward paths for doing this: using either the [Electron](https://www.electronjs.org/) or [Tauri](https://tauri.app/) frameworks, both of which can generate cross-platform executables from standard web UIs.
-These frameworks also support inclusion of additional binaries, which in our case are the conductor and the lair keystore.
+If you prefer to distribute your app as a full standalone executable, you will need to bundle the Holochain runtime and your app together and take care of the necessary interactions between them.
+Because holochain itself is really just a set of rust libraries, you can of course build your own application that uses those libraries, but that's a fair amount of work.
+Currently there are two much simpler paths for doing this: using either the [Electron](https://www.electronjs.org/) or [Tauri](https://tauri.app/) frameworks, both of which can generate cross-platform executables from standard web UIs.
+These frameworks also support inclusion of additional binaries, which in our case are the [holochain conductor](https://docs.rs/holochain/latest/holochain/) and the [lair keystore](https://docs.rs/lair_keystore/latest/lair_keystore/).
 Though there is quite a bit of complexity in setting things up for these frameworks, all the hard work has already been done for you:

 * **Electron**: Refer to the community supported [electron-holochain-template](https://github.com/lightningrodlabs/electron-holochain-template/) repo.
 * **Tauri**: See the [holochain-kanagroo](https://github.com/holochain-apps/holochain-kangaroo) repo.